Beckn-One/BAP-sync-adapter/README.md

-# BAP Sandbox
+# BAP Sync Adapter

-A lightweight API gateway built with Go and Fiber framework that implements the Beckn protocol with both synchronous (search/discover) and asynchronous (callback-based) patterns.
+A lightweight API adapter built with Go and Fiber framework that implements a synchronous wrapper over Beckn protocol APIs.
+Use this adapter when your BAP application must receive synchronous API responses from Beckn ONIX that is both synchronous (discover) and asynchronous (callback-based) patterns.

+This service is designed to still between BAP application and BAP Beckn ONIX.

 ## Overview